Coping with grief

 To begin with you may have periods of intense sadness, where you strongly miss the person and cry aloud for them.
 As time passes, these may become less frequent.
 But you may have times of quiet sadness.
 Many people may feel very sad for some time after the death of someone close to them.
 Spending time thinking about the person you have lost can be a quiet but essential part of coming to terms with their death.

 Depression is a much more intense feeling.
 It can stop you being able to relate to things that you previously felt were important.
 You may feel that you can’t be bothered with everyday things such as eating, sleeping, hygiene, social activities and work.
-There is detailed information about depression in our coping emotionally section.

-You may feel as though you have lost a part of yourself, and there is a big hole in your life left by the person who has died.
+You might feel as though you have lost a part of yourself, and there is a big hole in your life left by the person who has died.
 This sense of pain and emptiness can be very intense at the beginning.
 It may never go away completely.
 But as time passes you may begin to feel whole again, even though a part of you is missing.

-Acceptance does not always mean you will feel happy again.
+Acceptance doesn't always mean you will feel happy again.
 But it does mean you will begin to feel able to cope with the death of your loved one.
 Most people who have had someone close to them die say that they never fully get over it.
 But they find a way to cope with it.
 And they can enjoy things in their life again and feel that life is worth living.
 Hearing this can sometimes be a relief to people who are going through the stormier stages of grief.

 You will eventually be able to think about the person who died and it won’t be as painful.
 Everyone reaches this point at different times.
 You will start to feel like planning ahead and looking forward to more good times.
 This doesn’t mean in any way that you have less feeling for the person who has died.
 You will always remember and love them for what you shared together.